 A moving violation ticket will leave a bitter taste in any driver’s mouth.
 I know…I’ve had them.
 So have a lot of my clients.

 A violation can spike a driver’s auto insurance premium.
 Plus it may come with hefty financial penalties.
-But depending on the violation or which state the driver is located, it could be an extremely burdensome on a driver’s wallet.
+But depending on the violation or which state the driver is located in, it could be extremely burdensome on a driver’s wallet.